brummiesteven/testclone/README.md

 ## Introduction

-This DevOps Hack project is designed to help attendees learn about good DevOps practices with GitHub for deploying to Azure.
+This DevOps Hack project is designed to help attendees learn about good DevOps technical practices with GitHub for deploying to Azure.

-In [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339), authors Nicole Forsgren, Jez Humble, and Gene Kim present research that surfaces the key technical and management practices that high-performing DevOps teams have adopted and continue to refine.
+In [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339), authors Nicole Forsgren, Jez Humble, and Gene Kim present research that surfaces the key technical and management practices that high-performing DevOps teams have adopted as an enabler of more frequent, higher-quality and lower risk software releases.

 We have used the practices listed by the authors under the heading of **Continuous Delivery** to guide the challenges in this hack.
-High-performing DevOps teams have adopted many of these practices to help them achieve a continuous delivery model.
+High-performing DevOps teams have adopted many of these capabilities to help them achieve a continuous delivery model.

-- Version Control
+- Use Version Control for all production artifacts
-- Deployment automation
+- Automate your deployment process
-- Continuous integration (CI)
+- Implement continuous integration
-- Trunk-based development
+- Use trunk-based development methods
-- Test automation
+- Implement test automation
-- Test data management
+- Support test data management
-- Shift left on security (DevSecOps)
+- Shift left on security
-- Continuous delivery (CD)
+- Implement continuous delivery

 ## Pre-requisites